You're Out Doing What I'm Here Doing Without

 "You're Out Doing What I'm Here Doing Without" is a song written by Allen Frizzell and Bo Roberts, and recorded by American country music artist Gene Watson.
 It was released in March 1983 as the first single from the album Sometimes I Get Lucky.
-The song reached #2 on the Billboard Hot Country Singles & Tracks chart.
+The song reached number two on the Billboard Hot Country Singles and Tracks chart.